A handbook for making programming languages.

 bob at this

-site or just ask me (
+site's domain or find me (

 @munificentbob) on twitter.
-If you just
+If you can’t

-can’t get enough of my writing, I also have a blog.
+get enough of my writing, I also have a blog.
 If you

 like the book, you’ll probably like it too.